carloswestman/boulderer/README.md

 ## Features

-Features are focusing on escencial funtionality to make the application useful while keeping it simple.
+Features are focusing on essential functionality to make the application useful while keeping it simple.
 Current support with examples:

 ###Discover boulders in the outdoors